Delayed sleep phase disorder: Definition

-Often people with DSPD manage only a few hours sleep per night during the working week, then compensate by sleeping until the afternoon on weekends.
-Sleeping late on weekends, and/or taking long naps during the day, may give people with DSPD relief from daytime sleepiness but may also perpetuate the late sleep phase.

-People with DSPD can be called "night owls".
-They feel most alert and say they function best and are most creative in the evening and at night.
-People with DSPD cannot simply force themselves to sleep early.
-They may toss and turn for hours in bed, and sometimes not sleep at all, before reporting to work or school.
-Less-extreme and more-flexible night owls are within the normal chronotype spectrum.

-By the time those who have DSPD seek medical help, they usually have tried many times to change their sleeping schedule.
-Failed tactics to sleep at earlier times may include maintaining proper sleep hygiene, relaxation techniques, early bedtimes, hypnosis, alcohol, sleeping pills, dull reading, and home remedies.
-DSPD patients who have tried using sedatives at night often report that the medication makes them feel tired or relaxed, but that it fails to induce sleep.
-They often have asked family members to help wake them in the morning, or they have used multiple alarm clocks.
-As the disorder occurs in childhood and is most common in adolescence, it is often the patient's parents who initiate seeking help, after great difficulty waking their child in time for school.

-The current formal name established in the third edition of the International Classification of Sleep Disorders (ICSD-3) is delayed sleep-wake phase disorder.
-Earlier, and still common, names include delayed sleep phase disorder (DSPD), delayed sleep phase syndrome (DSPS), and circadian rhythm sleep disorder, delayed sleep phase type (DSPT).
+The current formal name established in the ICSD-3 is delayed sleep–wake phase disorder.
+Earlier, and still common, names include delayed sleep phase disorder (DSPD), delayed sleep phase syndrome (DSPS), delayed sleep phase type (DSPT), and circadian rhythm sleep disorder.

 Management

 Treatment, a set of management techniques, is specific to DSPD.
 It is different from treatment of insomnia, and recognizes the patients' ability to sleep well on their own schedules, while addressing the timing problem.
 Success, if any, may be partial; for example, a patient who normally awakens at noon may only attain a wake time of 10 or 10:30 with treatment and follow-up.
 Being consistent with the treatment is paramount.

 Before starting DSPD treatment, patients are often asked to spend at least a week sleeping regularly, without napping, at the times when the patient is most comfortable.
 It is important for patients to start treatment well-rested.